JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 Professionals can:
 - Better evaluate clinical trial progress and regulatory hurdles
+- Have a better understanding of product development processes, costs, competition, and timelines
-- Understand market potential for scientific platforms (e.g., mRNA, CRISPR)
+- Understand market potential and adoption timeline for scientific platforms (e.g., mRNA, CRISPR)

 But even insiders can misjudge execution risk or underestimate macro effects, like interest rates or pandemic cycles.